We’ve all experienced it – the stuffy nose, sore throat, exhausted feeling that has you reaching for the thermometer.

 7. Wash Your Hands Often

 You’ll want to be sure that you wash your hands before/after meals, after blowing your nose, after shaking hands, and any other contact you may make with people or animals.
-Pro-tip: When at the sink, um “happy birthday to you” twice to make sure you’re washing your hands for as long as necessary.
+But when you do go to wash your hands, a great tip is to hum “happy birthday to you” twice to make sure you’re washing your hands for as long as necessary.

 8. Replace Your Toothbrush